kriansa/til/security/openpgp.md

 $ gpg2 --send-keys <KEY_ID>
 ```

+Now, whenever people who has your key fetches it from the server, they will get your revocation for that key.
+That's why it's important to keep your keys updated.
+Remember that once you send it to the server, there's no going back.
+There's no such thing as key deletion, but you can revoke it.

 ### 10. Customize your settings

 Take a time to read your `~/.gnupg/gpg.conf` file and configure a lot of stuff there.